How to Change Your Money Mindset

 Pay Off Debt – Changing your mindset about being rich starts with changing your idea of who the rich are.
 Many people who consume luxury goods are not rich but in debt.
 The first step to adopting a wealthy mindset is paying off your debt.
 If you have debt your money is being eaten by interest rates, instead of appreciating in value.
 Consolidate debt and negotiate a lower interest rate.
 Get rid of high-interest credit cards.

 Be Frugal – The media loves to share stories of the counter-stereotype of the rich.
 Many, for example, are very frugal.
-They drive the same car until it stops working and live in modest homes.
+They drive the same car until it stops working and lives in modest homes.
 How much one spends on shoes and watches may seem trivial, but it all adds up.
 Hong Kong’s Li Ka-Shing is famous for his $50 watches.

 Buy Value – A frugal mindset is more than a lifestyle choice; it is the basis of the investment success of many rich people.
 Value investor Camden Chang has become rich by following in the footsteps of America’s Warren Buffet.
 He buys assets that are priced cheaply compared to their intrinsic value.
 He then earns a high return on those assets as the market recognises their intrinsic worth and their value increases.
 He does not invest in companies with high debt.